TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 ## Value = Benefits MINUS Costs

+I mentioned at the start that "value" has this weird property of being both extremely subjective, and also *totally measurable* at the same time.
+So this is the point where we get into the process of measuring it.

+In [essay 1](./Agile_WhatsThePoint.md) I described how my PhD was in part a mini-crusade to find out what "value" actually means, and I concluded (eventually) that it all comes back to money as a method of enabling apples-to-apples comparisons between pieces of work that are inherently different.
+(Indeed if you believe [The Barter Story / Myth](https://www.cato.org/blog/myth-myth-barter), enshrining comparisons between completely different things into a common structure is what money is actually for).

+As one of the fundamentals of small-a-agile software development is to *prioritise delivering the most valuable things*, it seems clear that it's impossible to be agile without some methodical way to compare the values of said things.
+This is what Business Models enable, so how can you possibly be *agile* without a Business Model of some sort?

+The flip side of this (as mentioned earlier) is that Business Models can get *very convoluted, very quickly*, and collapse under their own weight into the realms of "big design up-front".
+This is avowedly **not agile**, at all, both because it takes a long time, but also because all the effort it took to build your lovely model will get you so invested that you won't want to change it.

+If only there was some sort of quick, flexible way to explore Business Models...

 ### How the Business Model Canvas adds a value dimension to your work

+At its heart, the Business Model Canvas is a rapid Cost / Benefit Analysis tool that allows for the sort of flexibility and change afforded by the Digital Realm.
+The part of the Canvas where costs and benefits are weighed-up is across the bottom of the whole shebang.
+Your "Revenue Model" sits on the right, and is where you *sum up* the estimated financial value of all the benefits you're going to deliver to your Customer Segments, via your Channels, and using the Relationships you build with your Customers.
+As it's a Revenue Model, you're also supposed to consider the flow, too - so are you taking money from everyone via a monthly subscription?
+Or do you want them all to pay for it up front?...
+Kind of thing.

+Sitting in the middle is the "Value Proposition" section, which defines the balance between both halves.
+You're supposed to create *one Value Proposition Canvas per Customer Segment*, and it's in those where you'll really get under the skin of the problems / struggles you're solving for your customers, the thing(s) you're going to build to provide that solution, and all the sexy new opportunities those things will provide to help customers do stuff they never even realised they were desperate to do.

+(Of course, you're also going to test all the assumptions you make when dreaming all of this stuff up, too, about which more below).

+Then the right hand side of the Business Model Canvas is where all the costs sit.
+And because costs tend to be *so poorly handled* in the Digital Realm, I've devoted a whole little subsection to them.

 ### Uncontrolled costs

+I feel a little uncanny at this point, because *surely, in a capitalist society*, everyone should be measuring the value of things, shouldn't they?

+Well, it really doesn't appear like that's the case, from where I'm sitting.
+Costs that are poorly-managed, indeed completely uncontrolled, seem to be a feature of the tech sector, ranging from companies that just haven't worked out a business model at all, to ones that seem to exist [in order to fleece money from investors](https://wlockett.medium.com/you-have-no-idea-how-screwed-openai-actually-is-8358dccfca1c) (or indeed, entire nations), because their balance sheets just don't add up.

+Avoiding such traps is what the top-left-hand-side of the Business Model Canvas is for.
+This is where the software engineer on the team steps up and defines the "Feasibility" parts of your value-delivery scheme:

+* **Key Activities:** the main things people are going to *do* in order to deliver your product.
+* **Key Resources:** not just the people doing the doing, but also the tools they'll use, the buildings they'll be doing it in, the amount of Jeff Bezos's compute power they'll be over-consuming when they write sub-optimal code, etc.
+* **Key Partners:** which other organisations are you going to rely upon to do the bits of value delivery you're not so good at, but it's not worth your time to learn, or invest in the infrastructure to deliver yourself?

+If you've done much "traditional" Business Modelling then those three categories will probably look quite a lot like lines on your cost sheet.
+That's because they are.
+Indeed, on the canvas, everything on the left-hand side should feed down into the "Cost Model" section.

+Which leads me to a final point here: much as I would see bits of half-arsed UML Sequence Diagram scribbled on a whiteboard during some technical brainstorm as being "a rapid step towards an architectural design", I also think of the Business Model Canvas as being a lo-fi step towards a "full", "proper" Business Model.
+Once you've achieved product / market fit for a scalable Business Model, you should really start putting proper, formal bones on *both* your software design *and* your Business Model.
+If you ever get that far.

+### Key people and texts about Business Models

+Of course the key tome I use when it comes to Business Modelling is [Business Model Generation](https://www.strategyzer.com/library/business-model-generation), though remember it goes hand-in-glove with [The Startup Owner's Manual](https://steveblank.com/startup-owners-manual-1in/).

+However, *the* main pitfall Business Model Generation is that it doesn't make the importance of *running the numbers through your model* clear enough.
+Indeed you have to wait for Alex Osterwalder to get [twenty-five minutes into this key presentation about it](https://youtu.be/8GIbCg8NpBw?t=1510) before he reveals this vital point.
+It's a big part of Blank and Dorf's book, but it could really be made more obvious in the original text.

+I put this down to the barrier between business people and software engineers that I describe [in the first article](Agile_WhatsThePoint.md).
+I think it's perhaps just so obvious to business people that a model should be based on numerical estimates that they don't feel they have to labour the point, while us software engineers remain none the wiser.
+Neither group understands how little the other group knows about what they do, and people with a foot in both camps are rare.

+Speaking of numerical estimates, though - I ought to recommend Douglas Hubbard's [How To Measure Anything](https://www.goodreads.com/book/show/444653.How_to_Measure_Anything), as it'll show you how to *really* run the numbers through your model.

+And because there's really no Revenue Model that hasn't been thought up before, I'd also suggest saving time by keeping a copy of [The Business Model Navigator](https://businessmodelnavigator.com/about) to hand, too.

 ## Focusing Effort Upon Value Delivery